 Para Sport Jumpstart Fund Guidelines

-To be eligible for a Para sport Grant, applicants must be qualified donees as defined by the Canada Revenue Agency.
+To be eligible for the Para Sport Jumpstart Fund, applicants must be qualified donees as defined by the Canada Revenue Agency.

 Eligible Sports and Physical Activity Programs